monkqvq/AC-exercise/README.md

 - Submit order.
 ### User list
 - Show user profile.
-- Search user by name or surname.
+- Searching users by name or surname.
+- Add/remove users to/from your favorite list on index page.
-- **Easy to manage favorite list.**
+- Press `x` to remove user from favorite list on favorite page.
 ### Movie list
-- Show movie introduction.
+- Listing movies from movie api.
-- Search movie by title.
+- Searching movies by title.
-- Add movie to favorite list in homepage.
+- Add movies to your favorite list on index page.
-- Remove favorite movie from favorite list in favorite page.
+- Press `x` to remove movie from favorite list on favorite page.
 - **Switch display mode(card or list).**
 ### Memorizing game
 - Use concept of MVC design.
-- Easily notify when match failed.
+- Easily alert when match failed.
 - Record score and times.